-When you’re missing some of the teeth in the front of your mouth, Julie A. Phillips, DDS, MS wants you to know that there is a solution.
-Anterior crowns are a great option regardless of whether you’ve suffered trauma, you're teeth have deteriorated for medical reasons (e.g., large, deep crowns or fillings; cracked or chipped teeth; root canals), or you’re looking to improve on your teeth cosmetically (improving the shape or shade of the teeth in the front of your mouth).
+When you have damaged or decayed teeth in the front of your mouth, Julie A. Phillips, DDS, MS wants you to know that there is a solution.
+Anterior crowns are a great option regardless of whether you’ve suffered trauma, your teeth have deteriorated due to large previous fillings, leaking crowns, chips or cracks, root canals, etc, or you are looking to improve on your teeth cosmetically (improving the shape or shade of the teeth in the front of your mouth).
 Before you get anterior crowns, there are some things you should know about crowns and how they are made.

 The Decision to get Anterior Crowns

 Properly fitted anterior crowns will blend in nicely with the teeth that surround it.
 Occasionally there are some subtle differences between them and your natural teeth that are still noticeable though.
 This is why some people will elect to get them placed over a small group of teeth – between two and six in number.
 Understanding all these things about anterior crowns is important, but you must understand that this is only your first step.
 With this information in mind, you'll want to call Julie A. Phillips, DDS, MS at 336-274-5400 to schedule an appointment to get your smile healthy again soon.